eslutz/Gluetarr/README.md

 2. Gluetun writes the forwarded port to a file
 3. Forwardarr watches this file for changes using fsnotify
 4. When the port changes, Forwardarr updates qBittorrent's listening port via API
-5. A fallback ticker ensures sync even if file events are missed
+5. A fallback ticker ensures sync even if file events are missed (configurable, can be disabled)

 ## HTTP Endpoints